asfktz/angular-portal/README.md

 ```

 - Portals are unopinionated, they are behavior-only components and have no style.
-- A portal serve as a low-level component, <br>
+- A portal serves as a low-level component, <br>
 use it to build other components such as popups, tooltips and sliding sidebars

 Here is an example of a popup made with angular-portal ([try it yourself](https://github.com/asfktz/angular-portal/tree/master/examples/basic)):